aditiakella/Per2Gaels/README.md

 * Navbar (Grace):
 * About Pages (Aditi):
 * Audubon Society Twitter API (Luke):
+    * The Twitter API can be accessed through the homepage, where you click the Twitter API button that redirects you to the [Twitter API](Tweeter.gq/twitter)
+    *
 * Easter Egg (Sophie):
 * In order to run this file, go to the homepage, click the logo in the middle of the screen, and it will redirect you to the Easter Egg
 * Once you have accessed the Easter Egg, you will see that we have embedded the college board requirments for the project